brooklynrail/brooklynrail-platform/content/events/2020/10/radical-poetry-reading-with-vincent-katz-and-anne-waldman.md

       experimental poetry community.
 Her poetry is recognized in the Beat, New York School, and Black Mountain trajectories, and she has raised the bar as a feminist, activist, and powerful performer.
-  - person: patrick-pethybridge
-    event_bio: Patrick Pethybridge is a young experimental poet living in Denver, Colorado.
-He is the founding editor of Visible Binary, a small literary magazine for poetry, short text, digital media, and other genres.
   - person: andrei-codrescu
     event_bio: Andrei Codrescu was born in Transylvania, Romania, reborn at the age of 19 in Detroit and New York in 1967-1970.
 A professional nomad he has